qemus/qemu-docker/readme.md

     ```

     Replace the example path `/var/qemu` with the desired storage folder.

-  * ### How do I increase the amount of CPU or RAM?

-    By default, a single core and 1 GB of RAM are allocated to the container.

-    To increase this, add the following environment variables:

-    ```yaml
-    environment:
-      RAM_SIZE: "4G"
-      CPU_CORES: "4"
-    ```

   * ### How do I verify if my system supports KVM?